julian-garcia/i-comic/README.md

 - [AWS S3](https://aws.amazon.com/s3/) for media hosting

 ## Contribute
+1. Ensure you have Python 3.7 installed
-1. Set up a virtual environment using pip:
+2. Set up a virtual environment using pip: `python3 -m venv .`
-2. Clone github repository:
+3. Clone github repository: `git clone https://github.com/julian-garcia/i-comic.git`
+4. Run `python manage.py runserver` and the project will run on [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

 ## Testing
+Forty tests have been implemented using the Django testing suite to test the various models, views and forms across all of the apps within this project.
+Test outcomes are available in [test_outcomes.txt](test_outcomes.txt).
+Travis CI is being used for continuous integration testing.

 ## Credits
 ### Media